jquepi/TeamCityCloudAgentUpdater/README.md

 # TeamCityCloudAgentUpdater

-Simple NodeJS app to update AMI's for TeamCity Cloud Agents
+Simple NodeJS app to update images for TeamCity Cloud Agents

-Currently only supports AMI's.
-Support for Azure VHD's is planned soon.
+Currently supports Amazon EC2 and Azure ARM.

 At present, the TeamCity API does not support updating Cloud Agents, though there is a [feature request](https://youtrack.jetbrains.com/issue/TW-41139) logged.
 At present, the [recommended workaround](https://youtrack.jetbrains.com/issue/TW-41139#comment=27-1414938) is by "emulating the HTTP requests sent by the browser on editing the profiles.".
 This app uses a headless browser (PhantomJS) to login and perform the update.